 - Move your chin and chest to the floor while keeping your hips raised off the floor.

-- Position your chest in such a way that it falls midway through your hands.
+- Position your chest in such a way that it falls midway between your hands.

 - If your body feels stiff, this Vinyasa yoga pose is just for you.
 The Cobra pose not only stretches your chest, abs, and shoulders but also gives you a burst of energy and brightens up your mood.